Driving a Car Around Croatia

 - when drive through unmarked intersections, right of way is always to the vehicle entering from the right

-Drinking and driving in Croatia
+Drinking and Driving in Croatia

 Zero alcohol tolerance for all drivers less than 24 years old.
 The legal limit over that age is 0.05%.
 Police routinely spot-check drivers, and will administer breathalyzer tests at even the slightest accident.